What is Brainspotting?

 Trauma is an event or series of events that are frozen in time in your body.
 When those memories are triggered—whether you realize it or not—your body and emotions react as if the trauma is happening now.
 One of the biggest tells that you are dealing with trauma is overreaction.
 Overreactions harken back to unprocessed events.

 Brainspotting stimulates the brain’s own healing ability.
 We use the word “brainspot” to describe the eye position associated with emotional and somatic activation when you think about a distressing subject.
 We will find your brainspot together.
-That brainspot gives us access to the memory as it is stored in your limbic system.
+That brainspot gives us access to the memory as it is stored in your limbic system, outside of your conscious awareness.

 The limbic system is in the midbrain.
 There, we jumpstart the physical, emotional, somatic, and mental processing that trauma froze in time.
 This happens in lightning speed, often processing to completion within a single session.
 Your job as a Brainspotting client is to notice what arises as you focus on this issue, and allow it to progress, mindfully, non-judgmentally.
 I’ll help you with this.